SummVD/SummVD/README.md

 ```
 --longDocument "textrank"
 ```
-We obtained the following times using CNN and the concatenation of 200/500/1000/10000 documents:
+We obtained the following times using CNN and the concatenation of 200/500/1000/10000 documents (note that the results may vary depending on your system):

 | Number of documents concatenated (CNN) | TextRank | SummVD |
 |---|---|---|